-5. Had current air modeling projections taken into account the significant emission reduction programs that are legally mandated to occur prior to 2023, even better air quality would have been demonstrated.
+4. Had current air modeling projections taken into account the significant emission reduction programs that are legally mandated to occur prior to 2023, even better air quality would have been demonstrated.

 There are several on-the-books NOx emission reductions programs that have not yet been included in the current modeling efforts related to 2023 ozone predictions.
 These programs, both individually and collectively, will have a material effect on predicted air quality, particularly in the East.
-As part of its review of the adequacy of this proposed rule, we urge EPA to take note of these additional control programs and to adjust the emissions inventories used to perform any modeling to include these on-the books NOx reductions as part of the assessment of the adequacy of this proposed rule.

-The State of Maryland has identified nine such programs that have been recommended by the OTC for implementation by its member states to reduce both $NO_X$ and VOC.
-These programs (set out below) have the potential to reduce a total of nearly 27,000 tons of ozone season $NO_X$ and 22,000 tons of ozone season VOC emission reductions.
+The State of Maryland has identified 13 nine such programs that have been recommended by the OTC for implementation by its member states to reduce both NO_X and VOC.
+These programs (set out below) have the potential to reduce a total of nearly 27,000 tons of ozone season NO_X and 22,000 tons of ozone season VOC emission reductions.